Joyce Banda: Macroeconomic and fiscal reforms

+These policy shifts were consolidated in the government’s 2012–2014 Economic Recovery Plan, which paired market-based reforms with social-protection programmes.

+Austerity and the presidential jet

+To cut executive expenditure Banda pledged to reduce her salary by 30 percent and ordered the disposal of a Dassault Falcon 900EX bought by her predecessor.
+The aircraft was sold to British Virgin Islands–registered Bohnox Enterprise for US $15 million in May 2013.
+Government officials said the proceeds were used to offset a defence-contract debt with Paramount Group and to finance maize and medicines, but civil-society groups criticised the barter arrangement and demanded documentation.
+A 2021 notice by Parliament’s Public Accounts Committee signalled a fresh inquiry into the transaction, although no criminal charges have been filed.

+Public reaction

+While Banda’s reforms restored donor confidence and foreign-exchange liquidity, they also imposed sharp cost-of-living increases on urban households, eroding her domestic popularity ahead of the 2014 general election.
+Analysts remain divided over the long-term benefits of the 2012 devaluation, although subsequent IMF and World Bank assessments credit the policy mix with averting a balance-of-payments crisis and laying groundwork for renewed growth.

 Presidential Initiatives

 President Banda has shown consistent commitment to maternal health and reproductive rights, specifically through her support of safe motherhood in Malawi.
 She showed her support through establishing the Presidential Initiative on Maternal Health and Safe Motherhood.
 In only two years, this Initiative showed a reduction in maternal mortality ratios from 675 deaths per 100,000 live births to 460 deaths per 100,000 live births.

 Flag

 After the flag was changed in 2010 by the Mutharika government, there was public opposition.
 Many groups challenged the legitimacy of the flag.
 On 28 May 2012, Banda led the nation's MPs to vote to revert the flag back to its independence flag, which was originally adopted in 1964.
 All parties, except the DPP, voted in favour of reverting to the independence flag.

 Post-presidential life

+Return from exile and Cashgate investigations (2018)

-Banda stayed in self-imposed exile in the United States as a distinguished fellow at the Woodrow Wilson Center and Center for Global Development for three years, prior to returning to Malawi in 2018.
-To date, no charges have been formally filed against Banda.
+Banda returned to Malawi on 28 April 2018 after more than three years of self-imposed exile in the United States, where she had been a distinguished fellow at the Woodrow Wilson Center and the Center for Global Development.

-Banda entered the 2019 presidential election as a candidate for the People's Party, but withdrew her candidacy two months before the election; she later endorsed opposition candidate Lazarus Chakwera.
-After the 2019 presidential election was annulled, she endorsed Chakwera again in the 2020 re-do.
-Banda's son Roy Kahele-Banda was named to Chakwera's cabinet as Minister of Industry.
+Although police had issued a 2017 warrant for her arrest over the 2013 “Cashgate” scandal, the Anti-Corruption Bureau stated in May 2018 that investigations were continuing and that Banda had not been formally charged.